Yorke Drive Focus

 Meet the team

-Ellie Buchanan (middle) has been working on the Yorke Drive project since October 2024 and brings lots of experience from her work on other regeneration schemes.
+Ellie Buchanan (second from right) has been working on the Yorke Drive project since October 2024 and brings lots of experience from her work on other regeneration schemes.
 She will be managing the project going forwards and oversee the rehousing of residents.

 We also appointed Lovell Partnerships as the preferred contractor to deliver the scheme through their regeneration arm Compendium Living.